brianbrunner/brianbrunner.github.io/_posts/2013-09-25-real-world-namespacing.markdown

 800 number for my hotel and complain to an unhelpful phone agent in the middle of the night after traveling for six hours.

-If the hotel would've added more context by having their desk clerk check both the last and first names on the reservation or written the full name on the envelope with the key, I wouldn't have been frustrated enough to write this half a week after the fact.
+If the hotel would've added more context with a little extra namespacing, maybe by having their desk clerk check both the last and first  names on the reservation or written the full name on the envelope with the key, I wouldn't have been frustrated enough to write this half a week after the fact.